Los Angeles Lakers: Mark Walter's acquisition of majority ownership

 In June 2025, ESPN reported that the Buss family had agreed to sell majority control to Los Angeles Dodgers majority owner, Mark Walter, at a $10 billion team valuation.
 As part of the deal, Walter reportedly agreed to allow Jeanie Buss to continue running the team for "a number of years".
 The Buss family will temporarily retain a 15% stake in the team, the minimum stake for a principal team owner under NBA rules.
-On October 30, 2025, the NBA Board of Governors had unanimously approved the sale.
+On October 30, 2025, the NBA board of governors had unanimously approved the sale.

+Bob Iger and Joshua Kushner acquisition of majority ownership

+On August 12, 2026 ESPN reported Mark Walter would sell his controlling interest for an American Sports record $12.5 billion to Bob Iger and Joshua Kushner.
+Iger is the former CEO of The Walt Disney Company and president of American Broadcasting Company (ABC).
+Kushner is the founder and managing partner of the venture capital firm Thrive Capital, as well as the co-founder of Oscar Health.
+Kushner previously owned a small minority stake in the Memphis Grizzlies and is a current minority owner of the Miami Heat, which he will divest to become a majority owner of the Lakers, while this is Iger's first sports franchise ownership stake.
+The NBA board of governors must approve the sale of the Lakers to Iger and Kushner at a date to be determined.

 Fanbase and sponsors

 Jerry Buss started the trend of allowing sponsors to add their name to team's stadiums when he renamed the Forum the Great Western Forum in 1988.
 From 2002 and 2007 the team averaged just over 18,900 fans, which placed them in the top ten in the NBA in attendance.
 In 2008, the team sold out every home game, and in 2010, the Lakers had the most popular team merchandise among all NBA teams, and Bryant the most popular jersey.
 In 2009 major sponsors included Verizon Wireless, Toyota, Anheuser-Busch, American Express, and Carl's Jr., and the team's $113 average ticket price was the highest in the league.

-The Lakers have a jersey patch deal with Bibigo that started during the 2021–22 season.
-Alongside Bibigo, current major sponsors of the Lakers include American Express, Chevron, Nike, and MGM Resorts.
+The Lakers have a jersey patch deal with Albert, a personal financial assistant app, that will start during the 2026–27 season.
+Alongside Albert, current major sponsors of the Lakers include American Express, Chevron, Nike, and MGM Resorts.
 The Lakers sold a total of 767,626 tickets for the 2024–25 season, ranking 12th in the league.

 Given the team's proximity to Hollywood, the Lakers fanbase includes numerous celebrities, many of whom can be seen at the Crypto.com Arena during home games.
 Jack Nicholson, for example, has held season tickets since the 1970s, and directors reportedly need to work their shooting schedules around Lakers' home games.
 Red Hot Chili Peppers' song "Magic Johnson", from their 1989 album Mother's Milk, is a tribute to the former point guard, and frontman Anthony Kiedis and bassist Michael "Flea" Balzary are frequently seen attending home games.